 Associate Professor Christopher Cordner

-Associate Professor Christopher Cordner is Course Coordinator of the Master of Arts (Professional and Applied Ethics) and Deputy Head of the School of Historical and Philosophical Studies.
+Associate Professor Christopher Cordner is Course Coordinator of the Master of Arts (Professional and Applied Ethics).
 He was a member of the Australian Health Ethics Committee, a principal committee of the National Health and Medical Research Council of Australia, for 9 years.
 He has also chaired the joint working party overseeing the revision of Australia's national guidelines for research ethics in the National Statement on Ethical Conduct in Human Research.